Our Charges for Bringing Unfair Dismissal or Wrongful Dismissal Claims

 The provision of advice and representation to employees in relation to the bringing of claims before the employment tribunal against an employer for unfair or wrongful dismissal.

-We charge £6,500.00 to £12,500.00 plus VAT on average for this type of work.
-This does not include a claim for automatic unfair dismissal for ‘whistleblowing’, which is a more complex claim.
-Our charges on average for this type of unfair dismissal claim are likely to be between £14,000 and £25,000 plus VAT.
+We charge £8,000.00 to £12,000.00 plus VAT on average for this type of work.
+This does not include a claim for automatic unfair dismissal as this claim tends to be more complex.
+Our charges for an automatic unfair dismissal claim are likely to be between £15,000 and £25,000 plus VAT.

 This estimate is just an average price based on recent instructions; the actual cost to you will depend on a number of factors, which we will discuss with you if you decide to instruct us.
 The vast majority of tribunal cases settle before a full merits hearing, which means that our total charges could be much less.

 The charge is based on our hourly rate of £250.00.
 We do not offer fixed fees for this type of work.

 There may be other costs on top.
 These are fees and charges we will need to pay on your behalf as part of the employment tribunal process, such as Counsel’s fees and expert witness fees.
 Counsel’s fees are likely to be between £2,000.00 and £4,000.00 plus VAT on average, where relevant.

 Depending on the outcome of the hearing, in normal cases the expectation is that the losing party will pay the majority of these costs.
 However, this may not be possible and if not, you will remain liable for any outstanding costs and charges.

 Our fees are given on the assumption that there are no other claims (e.g. discrimination) involved in your case, which may have the effect of increasing the time involved, and thus the cost.